w3c/wcag3/guidelines/groups/text-and-wording/text-appearance/blocks-of-text-readable-minimum.md

 The default/authored presentation of :term[blocks of text] meets the corresponding values for the :term[content]'s language, or, if the language is not listed in the table, of the language listed with the most similar orthography.

 :::note
-An <a href="https://en.wiktionary.org/wiki/orthography#Noun">orthography</a> means how a language is represented.
-This requirement aims to set a minimal set of readability criteria that make sense in each orthography.
+<a href="https://en.wiktionary.org/wiki/orthography#Noun">Orthography</a> refers to how a language is represented in :term[text].
+This requirement establishes minimal readability criteria for an initial set of orthographies.
 :::

 :::ednote